 Abstract:

 Mechanisms associated with systemic host responses to Enterococcal bacteremia (EcB) remain unclear despite the prevalence and severity of the disease.
 Here we present an extensive study profiling molecular differences in EcB patient plasma using an unbiased multi-omics approach.
 Shotgun proteomics and metabolomics were performed on 105 plasma samples, including EcB patients and healthy volunteers.
 Comparison between healthy volunteer and EcB-infected patient samples revealed significant disparities in proteins and metabolites involved in the acute phase response, inflammatory processes, and cholestasis, with several features distinguishing these two classes with remarkable accuracy.
 Cross-referencing EcB signatures with those of Staphylococcus aureus bacteremia showed shared reductions in cholesterol metabolism proteins, with deviating responses in platelet alpha granule and neutrophil-associated proteins.
 Profiling Enterococcus isolates derived from patients allowed for a nuanced comparison between EcB caused by E. faecalis and E. faecium, uncovering reduced immunoglobulin abundances in E. faecium cases and features capable of distinguishing the underlying microbe behind infection with moderate accuracy.
 Leveraging extensive patient metadata allowed the identification of features associated with mortality or survival, revealing significant multi-omic differences and pinpointing HRG and FETUB as features capable of distinguishing survival status with excellent accuracy.
-Altogether, this endeavor aspires to culminate in the creation of objective risk stratification algorithms —a pivotal step toward enhancing patient management and care.
+Altogether, this endeavor culminates in the creation of objective risk stratification algorithms —a pivotal step toward enhancing patient management and care.
 To aid exploration of this rich data source, we provide a user-friendly interface at https://gonzalezlab.shinyapps.io/EcB_multiomics/.

 Importance:

 Enterococcus infections have emerged as the second most common nosocomial infection, with Enterococcal bacteremia (EcB) contributing to thousands of patient deaths annually.
 To address a lack of detailed understanding regarding the specific systemic response to EcB, we conducted a comprehensive multi-omic evaluation of the systemic host response observed in patient plasma.
 Our findings reveal significant disparities in the metabolome and proteome associated with infection presence, species, and survival outcome.
-We also identify features capable of discriminating EcB infection from healthy states and survival from mortality with excellent accuracy, suggesting the potential for practical clinical utility.
+We also identify features capable of discriminating EcB infection from healthy states and survival from mortality with high accuracy, suggesting the potential for practical clinical utility.
 We also establish that systemic features to distinguish E. faecalis from E. faecium EcB show a moderate degree of discriminatory accuracy that is unlikely to significantly improve upon currently used clinical diagnostic methods.
 Comparisons of differences in the plasma proteome relative to healthy samples between bacteremia caused by Enterococcus and Staphylococcus aureus suggest the presence of bacteria-specific responses alongside conserved inflammatory reactions.

 Introduction: